 We consider our long-term relationships with wine suppliers to be a strategic point of difference from our competitors, and we aim to connect our suppliers directly with our customers through events such as our annual Summer of Wine Festival.
-In order to ensure these relationships remain strong, and to demonstrate their importance to the Company, we have a policy that every Board member should aim to accompany a buying trip at least once a year, although this has been impossible during the pandemic.
+In order to ensure these relationships remain strong, and to demonstrate their importance to the Company, we have a policy that every Board member should aim to accompany a buying trip at least once a year.